 - Different types of finishes absorb/reflect light differently, which affects how you see the color.

 Flat or matte paint doesn't reflect light which is why they're perfect for masking imperfections in your walls.
-Satin paint finishes are slightly more reflective than eggshell, giving walls a silky finish that has a slight glow.
+A satin finish is slightly more reflective than eggshell, giving walls a silky finish that has a slight glow.

 Nolan Painting offers and important tip that you might not know.
 “Finishes vary among paint manufacturers, so be sure to test exactly the paint you are interested into evaluate its reflectivity.
-One manufacturer’s eggshell is another’s satin, and you want to be sure that the paint you select has the appearance you desire.”
+One manufacturer’s eggshell is another’s satin, so check that the paint you select has the appearance you desire.”

 How Many Paint Finishes are There?